It is a drug composed of a mixture of dimethylpolysiloxane and silicon oxide, inert polymers with surfactant properties.

-When administering Dimethicone you should avoid the intake of drinks or meals with high glucose contents, avoid hot meals, eat or drink in a hurry, smoke or chew gum.
-Because these conditions increase the production of gases in the gastrointestinal tract.
+When administering Dimethicone, you should avoid consuming drinks or meals with high glucose contents, avoid hot meals, eat or drink in a hurry, and smoke or chew gum because these conditions increase the production of gases in the gastrointestinal tract.

-The exercise of these warnings together with the administration of the drug favor the elimination of gases.
+The exercise of these warnings, together with the administration of the drug, favors the elimination of gases.

-When the patient presents problems with the accumulation of chemicals in the red blood cells (Porphyria) their use should be avoided since it is unknown how this medication can affect this condition.
+When the patient presents problems with the accumulation of chemicals in the red blood cells (Porphyria), their use should be avoided since it is unknown how this medication can affect it.

-In the administration of Dimethicone in infants and children, this medication is recommended taking special care with the doses administered.
+In administering Dimethicone in infants and children, this medication is recommended to take special care with the doses administered.

-Rarely, Dimethicone may produce symptoms of side effects but when they occur are moderate, such as constipation and / or nausea.
+Rarely, Dimethicone may produce symptoms of side effects but when they occur are moderate, such as constipation and nausea.

 - Dimethicone in babies is of particular use for the relief of colic.

-- Dimethicone is often mixed with antacid or antiflatulant preparations.
+- Dimethicone is often mixed with an antacid or antiflatulent preparations.

 - The risks of overdose and dependency are low.